-We all know that 60% from the world’s population is concentrated in Asia.
+We all know that 60% of the world’s population is concentrated in Asia.
 It is also common knowledge that major companies and businesses created a trend in the near past by expanding and branching out in Asia.
-It is almost becoming a must-have to own a location in the East and to start trading with at least one country among the TOP 5 global powers from the region – China, Japan, India, Indonesia and South Korea.
+It is almost becoming a must-have to own a location in the East and to start trading with at least one country among the TOP 5 global powers from the region – China, Japan, India, Indonesia, and South Korea.

-Despite the facts that the region is often economically unstable and that there are deviations along big political dependency of the trade and country economies, Asia offers a vast number of markets with a huge number of consumers for virtually any kind of business.
+Despite the facts that the region is often economically unstable and that there are deviations along with big political dependency of the trade and country economies, Asia offers a vast number of markets with a huge number of consumers for virtually any kind of business.

 These markets are even more specific and difficult due to the fact that there is a big language contrast between the East and the West.
 Here is where the translation industry steps in and closes the gap.

 Being established as a company that is exclusively specialized in Asian languages, 1-StopAsia has been on the front lines of this business for 20 years.
 We have been part of the ups and downs of the market and have even participated in the development of the whole translation industry when it comes to the Asian languages translations.